 A neuromuscular dentist performs every procedure just a little bit different than other dentists.
 Find out how that difference benefits the look, function, and comfort of your smile.
-Please call 509-927-2273 (Spokane Valley) or email Collins Dentistry & Aesthetics today for an appointment at our Spokane Valley location.
+Please call 509-532-1111 (Spokane) or email Collins Dentistry & Aesthetics today for an appointment at our Spokane location.

 Treating TMJ: A Neuromuscular Dentist’s Specialty

 TMJ, temporomandibular joint disorder, also called TMD, occurs when the function of your bite is out of harmony.
 The muscles, teeth, and bones aren’t working together properly, which can lead to clicking, popping, or discomfort in the jaw.
 It can also cause damage or wear on your teeth.
 But because the muscles of your jaw work with those in your neck and head, the effects can go beyond your mouth, including headaches, ringing in the ears, neck pain, even numbness or tingling in your fingers.

 A neuromuscular dentist is trained in identifying and treating TMJ and can provide relief for those symptoms your doctor may not be able to treat—may not even believe.